 Posted on Jun 13, 2021

-I will be getting MRIs yearly, if not every 6 months, to keep an eye on the cyst.
-I, wholeheartedly, recommend DocPanel and their team of radiologists and plan to use Dr. Garcia Rojas after my next follow-up MRI.
+I will continue to get annual MRIs to keep an eye on the cyst.
+I wholeheartedly recommend DocPanel and its team of radiologists, and I plan to keep Dr. Garcia Rojas as part of my care team.

 DocPanel is committed to making sure every patient receives excellent care.
-If you would like an expert second opinion on your medical imaging from Dr. Garcia Rojas or one of our other fellowship-trained subspecialty radiologists, you can learn more here.
+If you would like a second opinion on your medical imaging from a fellowship-trained subspecialty radiologists, you can learn more here.